How to fit a Big Theater in a Small Room

 Enjoy a big theater experience even in small spaces

 Who wouldn’t want a home theater room?
 A dedicated movie-watching space with theater furniture and a little popcorn machine in the corner – it’s a great place to escape, relax and unwind after a long day.
 Somewhere to watch all the latest movies, and have big game night parties with friends and family.
 Nevertheless, many of us simply don’t have the extra room.
 Just the TV and the speakers take up significant space, and let’s not even start about all the theater seats!
+The biggest challenge to building out your dream home theater is truly sometimes the space just not seeming big enough to fit rows of entertainment room recliners in—you want to fill the room perfectly, not having it look so minimalistic that it looks like no one lives there.
+And of course, you need all the other décor and furniture that comes with having a home theater to call your very own.

 Bringing big-theater energy to a small room is easier than you’d think.
 Check it out!

 1. Measure your space: Big or small, this is always a first.
 You need to know what you’re working with.
 One of the most important measures is the distance between your planned seating and the screen and speakers.
 Then, use this handy TV viewing distance chart to calculate your optimal viewing distance.
 You should coordinate your theater seating with the central viewing cone, and set your speakers up accordingly as well.
 This is a lot easier in a smaller home theater because you have less options and you don’t have to worry about whether the speakers’ sound will fill the space.
+You’ll want to keep that tape measure nearby when you start to look at furniture for home theaters—measure out the dimensions for media room seats you’re looking at and see how they might all fit together in your small space.
+Keep in mind you’ll want to leave enough space between pieces of furniture where everyone is still able to squeeze around without running into other furniture.

 Now you have no excuses.
 Even the smallest living room or basement can be turned into an amazing home theater room, especially when you have the right seats to fill it with.
 Check out our product page for home theater seat inspiration!